-- 7-1a The policy will support "encouraging employment opportunities" by encouraging increased commercial and retail use of village-centre buildings. - 7-1b Within the village development framework^{G70}, increased employment will arise from redevelopment of brown field sites (see section 6) to improve amenities and facilities such as the Medical Centre (COH/3-1) - 7-1c Developments within the village centre and within 400 metres of a well-served (frequent, bi-directional service to Cambridge).
-Easy walking access to public or community bus stops is favoured as it reduces vehicular traffic movements. - 7-1d Developments likely to increase pedestrian or vehicular traffic should include measures to mitigate the effects of these or improve the pedestrian and cycling environment nearby. - 7-1 e Employment will also increase indirectly as a result of facilitating access to shops and other facilities by: - a) improving pavement quality, - b) increasing the number of formal pedestrian crossings, near higher-use amenities - c) providing additional "edge of centre" parking spaces to stimulate trade without increasing demand for street-side parking - d) ensuring there are at least 2 cycle stands and at least 2 short-term parking spaces within 50 metres of each convenience store on the High Street - e) encouraging relocation of businesses requiring heavy vehicle activity away from the core to improve road safety.
+- 5-1a The policy will support "encouraging employment opportunities" by encouraging increased commercial and retail use of village-centre buildings. - 5-1b Within the village development framework^{G70}, increased employment will arise from redevelopment of brownfield sites (see Section 6) to improve amenities and facilities such as the Medical Centre (COH/3-1) - 5-1c Developments within the village centre and within 400 metres of a well-served (frequent, bi-directional service to Cambridge) bus stop are preferred.
+Easy walking access to public or community bus stops is favoured as it reduces vehicular traffic movements. - 5-1d Developments likely to increase pedestrian or vehicular traffic should include measures to mitigate the effects of these or improve the pedestrian and cycling environment nearby. - 5-1e Employment will also increase indirectly as a result of facilitating access to shops and other facilities by: - a) improving pavement quality, - b) increasing the number of formal pedestrian crossings, near higher-use amenities, - c) providing additional "edge of centre" parking spaces to stimulate trade without increasing demand for street-side parking, - d) ensuring there are at least 2 cycle stands and at least 2 short-term parking spaces within 50 metres of each convenience store on the High Street, and - e) encouraging relocation of businesses requiring heavy vehicle activity away from the core to improve road safety.